Here's pricing for Apple's new iPhone 14 Pro, Watch Ultra and more

 iPhone 14 series

-Pre-orders start September 9th, phone available starting September 16th.
+Pre-orders start September 9th, available starting September 16th.

 - 6.1-inch iPhone 14 128GB — $1,099